mcdougallab/pipeline/README.md

   - `browse_fields` -- optional, defaults to all
   - `triage_guidelines` -- optional, defaults to empty; shown on review: triage stage.
 HTML assumed
   - `random_paper_order` -- optional, defaults to false.
 If true: triage returns 10 random papers
+  - `submit_button_text` -- optional.
+If specified, displays a button on the index for submitting data with this text.
   - `index-content` -- optional, a filename for a file with content for the homepage; content appears for users regardless of if they are logged-in
   - `css` -- optional; style information included on every page
   - `pipeline_review_buttons` -- list of buttons and their properties for review queues;